Rahmasemma/Data-400-final-project/README.md

 The FDA’s FAERS (FDA Adverse Event Reporting System) database collects voluntary reports of adverse drug reactions from healthcare providers, patients, and manufacturers.
 It serves as a critical resource for detecting new safety concerns, understanding drug risks, and making regulatory decisions.
 Data files include information on demographics, drugs involved, reported reactions, outcomes, and drug usage patterns.

+## Disclaimer!!
+These are **associations**, not causation.
+It's possible: \
+Deaths are more commonly reported with certain drugs due to the conditions they treat (e.g., cancer vs. allergy). \
+Some drugs appear “safer” because they're used in healthier populations.

 ## Dataset